aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XLTX in C++ Applications" h2="Convert MHTML to XLTX in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to XLTX?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+It is used to save web pages for offline viewing, and is also used to send web pages in emails.
+XLTX is a Microsoft Excel Open XML Spreadsheet format used to store data in a tabular format.
+It is a more efficient and secure format than the older XLS format, and is the default format for Excel 2007 and later.
+Converting MHTML to XLTX is a useful way to store web page data in a secure and efficient format.

-Converting MHTML to XLTX in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+<h2>How Aspose.Total Helps for MHTML to XLTX Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that makes it easy to convert MHTML to XLTX in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting MHTML to XLTX is a simple two-step process.
+In the first step, you can export MHTML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTX.
+Aspose.Total for C++ makes it easy to automate the conversion process, allowing you to quickly and easily convert MHTML to XLTX in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}